 Established as the Dvaita Philosophy Resource Centre (DPRC) in 2010, it has been a part of the Jean Monnet Centre of Excellence – Manipal Centre for European Studies (MCES), with the funding from the Delegation of the European Union to India.
 The Centre has been effectuating knowledge-sharing experiences between Europe and India and creating an international platform for Indian intellectual traditions; the Centre attained the recognition as the Department in 2019.
 Thereon, the Department is envisioned to promote Indian Intellectual traditions, particularly Dvaita Vedanta, which originated in the region of Udupi-Manipal.
 In principle, the Department adheres to the long-term plan of integrating Indian philosophical traditions in the contemporary intellectual continuum.

 The Department of Philosophy incorporates teaching and research activities in the areas of Humanities and Social Sciences through academic programs, projects, publications and events.
-The Department of Philosophy offers a two-year Master’s program in Indian Philosophy as well as a one-year Postgraduate Diploma in Indian Philosophy, as of 2019.
+The Department of Philosophy offers two Master’s program in Indian Philosophy and Sanskrit Studies along with one-year Postgraduate Diploma in Indian Philosophy and Sanskrit Studies, as of 2020.
 It also offers a variety of elective/certificate courses in multiple areas of humanities.